Qualy← Back

 What if I'm not very fast?

 QTA is designed for all skill levels.
 Whether you're a veteran or a beginner, our goal is to foster a competitive but supportive community.
-Additionally, we are implementing Achievement Trophies that users can earn through various activities, and the Top 3 achievement trophy earners will also be eligible for prizes at the end of the season.
+Additionally, we will be implementing Achievement Trophies that users can earn through various activities, and the Top 3 achievement trophy earners will also be eligible for prizes at the end of the season.

 What is the Winter Special Cup?